 Alert, businesslike and polite, they both listened and asked pointed, relevant questions.
 In both situations, the students had clear ideas about what they wanted to do in life.
 Whatever political agendas they might harbor, they didn’t drag along with them.
 They spoke clearly and earnestly.
 In one exercise on effective speaking, I called on one of the AU student to prove no one can speak confidently about something they don’t know.

-That meant asking my standard ice-breaker question for nervous guests: What’s your assessment of Mussolini’s innovation of Ethiopia.
+That meant asking my standard ice-breaker question for nervous guests: What’s your assessment of Mussolini’s invasion of Ethiopia.
 I use that question, once cited by Dale Carnegie, because it’s so obscure, anyone would realize I’m kidding.
 Oops.
 To my and the class’ surprise, he gave a great, off-the-cuff answer!

 Because of how factionalized the country has become politically, you hear a lot of worry about the future.
 Plus, every generation has made predictions of demise because of the perceived failings of the generation after it.
 Yet the journalism majors I spoke with from just one university sounded just like I and a million other boomers did nearly a half-century ago.